 3.3.1.
 Building Height [310 CMR 9.51(3)(e)]

-To realize the City's goal of an activated, mixed-use neighborhood and consistent with a diversity of pre-existing and proposed building heights, four substitute provisions for building height are provided as follows:
+To realize the City's goal of an activated, mixed-use neighborhood and consistent with a diversity of pre-existing and proposed building heights three substitute provisions for building height are proposed.